hyperledger/fabric/docs/source/certs_management.md

 ### Client Certificates

-**Description**: Three types of Client certificates are issued for each organization:
+**Description**: Two types of Client certificates are issued for each organization:

-1. Certificates used to authenticate an identity to the Gateway when submitting transactions
-2. Client-side TLS certificates used to establish a secure network link to a Gateway peer
-3. Certificate for a client SDK user if no gateway is accessed.

-Both the client and the CA have to sign a client certificate for it to be valid.
+1. **Organization Enrollment Certificate** - Authenticates the client identity for communication with peers and orderers.
+2. **TLS Certificate** - Authenticates client communications, and only required if mutual TLS is configured.

 Client certificates expire after one year, using the Hyperledger Fabric CA default settings.
 Client certificates can be re-enrolled using either command line Hyperledger Fabric CA utilities or the Fabric CA client SDK.